samkaufman/cherrybench/README.md

 - `gflops` (number, optional): Total numbers of GFLOPS to complete the job.
 - `num_cores` (integer, default=1): Number of physical CPU cores to bind to the container.
+- `enable_perf` (boolean, default=false): Whether to enable Linux perf integration.

+### Linux Perf Integration

+Jobs can optionally enable Linux perf integration by setting the `enable_perf` to `true`.
+This supports Docker containers running Linux perf by increasing permissions, passing in the host's Linux version (for matching), and automatically parsing Linux perf output for the benefit of reporters.

+- cherrybench will build the Docker image with the `CHERRYBENCH_HOST_LINUX_VERSION` build argument set to the host's Linux version.